 I offer help with Apple ID problems.
 Apple services become more and more integrated with Mac, iPad or iPhones with every system upgrade.
 And if something is amiss it can be frustrating!

-You can contact me if you would like help with Apple ID problems or setup for personal, family or business use.
-Note, I am not in anyway associated with Apple, the support I give being in the capacity of an informed IT consultant.
+Contact me if you would like help with Apple ID problems or setup for personal, family or business use.
+I am not associated with Apple, and I have no special relationship with them.
+I give support in the capacity of an informed IT consultant.
 If you want official Apple help, try https://getsupport.apple.com.

 While it is irritating that you have to have an account for just about everything these days, some accounts are more important than others.
 If you have an Apple device, then being sure of your Apple ID, and where it is used, must be one of the most important things to know.